Middlecon/DBImport/docs/configuration.rst

 In most cases, you dont want to export all tables in Hive to a specific database.
 To handle that, you can add filters for the Hive database and/or table.
 The is done by adding the following to the **manage** command.

 == ======================================================
-``-h`` Filter the Hive Database. * as wildcard is supported ``-t`` Filter the Hive Table. * as wildcard is supported == ======================================================
+-h Filter the Hive Database. * as wildcard is supported -t Filter the Hive Table. * as wildcard is supported == ======================================================

 You also have the ability to controll what the table in the remote database should be called.
 The following options are available for you to change the table name

 =======================  ===============================================================================================================
-``--addCounterToTable``      Adds a number to the table name.
-Starts from 1 if not --counterStart is supplied ``--counterStart=<NUMBER>``  Forces --addCounterToTable to start from a specific number.
+\\-\\-addCounterToTable      Adds a number to the table name.
+Starts from 1 if not \\-\\-counterStart is supplied
+\\-\\-counterStart=<NUMBER>  Forces \\-\\-addCounterToTable to start from a specific number.
 Both with or without 0 in the beginning is supported
-``--addDBToTable``           Adds the schema from the source system to the Hive table ``--addCustomText``          Adds a custom text to the Hive table
+\\-\\-addDBToTable           Adds the schema from the source system to the Hive table
+\\-\\-addCustomText          Adds a custom text to the Hive table
 =======================  ===============================================================================================================